Code-Institute-Submissions/Coexisting-RingsRUS_AprResub/README.md

 ## Credit
 ### Media
-All images were from google and are not owned by me.
+All images were from Vitality and google and are not owned by me.
 ### Content
-All content was written by me for the website.
+All products information was from [Vitality](https://www.vitalydesign.com/) and is not owned by me All content was written by me for the website.

 ### Acknowledgment